KONeill872/Helper-functions/README.md

-# Helper-functions: scripts used for analysis of small RNA and ribosome profiling data
+# Helper-functions: scripts used for the analysis of various omics data
 Some functions to use on bam files (either in R or in bash script on HPC)

 ### Small RNA helper functions